severinleuenberger/R2D2-as-real-AI-companion/007_SYSTEM_INTEGRATION_REFERENCE.md

 **MULTI-USER AUTHORIZATION:** Any trained person automatically gets RED status.
 The LBPH face recognition model only returns a name if the person was trained - the training itself is the authorization.
 No hardcoded names are required.
-When switching users, only the face model path needs to change; no code changes are needed.
+The system uses PersonRegistry (r2d2_common) to auto-resolve model paths at runtime.
+Adding new users requires only training - no code or configuration changes needed.

 ```mermaid
 stateDiagram-v2